 If you’re looking for a pure budgeting software application, Mint is by far the better choice.
 But if you’re looking primarily for investment management, perhaps with some budget assistance, then Personal Capital will work best.

-In truth however, you don’t even need to choose between the two.
-Since each company hold strengths in very different areas from the other, you can choose Personal Capital for your investing activities and Mint for budgeting.
+In truth, however, you don’t even need to choose between the two.
+Since each company holds strengths in very different areas from the other, you can choose Personal Capital for your investing activities and Mint for budgeting.
 Talk about a win-win!